 My work often explores subjects related to gender, power, and mythology.
 I work mainly in mixed media, often through labour intensive processes; the visual complexity of which serves as a physical embodiment of the nuances of my works’ themes.
-A lot of my work stems from a fascination with lines.
-I find it fascinating how this basic component of complex forms can be so ambiguously loaded with meaning.
+A lot of my work is grounded in a fascination with lines.
+I find it intriguing how this basic component of complex forms can be so ambiguously loaded with meaning.
 A line can connect and separate, enclose and exclude, direct and misdirect, all at the same time.
 I view the technique I work with as a three-dimensional manifestation of lines, creating pockets of light and casting gentle shadows; an avenue to create small stories within a wider narrative.
 The second layer is a preoccupation with the society and situation(s) I find myself confronted with on a daily basis.
 I find myself constantly oscillating between admiration for the tenacity of the human spirit and anger for humanity’s seemingly unwavering commitment to cruelty and hypocrisy.
-I believe in creating art that ultimately stimulates conversation and encourages thoughtful considers both have the potential to influence and provoke one another.
-My work is committed to exploring that ageless relationship, with my personal experiences and observations serving as a conduit’
+I believe in creating art that ultimately stimulates conversation and encourages thoughtful consideration, as both have the potential to influence and provoke one another.
+My work is committed to exploring that ageless relationship, with my personal experiences and observations serving as a conduit.’

 – Ayobola Kekere-Ekun